On the homotopy theory of equivariant colored operads: Introduction

 are Kan equivalences in $\mathsf{sSet}$.
 Here, the term ``graph'' comes from a neat characterization of the $\Gamma$ as in \eqref{GRAPHEQ EQ}: such a $\Gamma$ must be the graph of a partial homomorphism $\phi \colon H \to \Sigma_n$ for some subgroup $H \leq G$, i.e. $\Gamma = \sets{(h,\phi(h))}{h \in H}$.
 Note that one then has a canonical isomorphism $\Gamma \simeq H$.
 Briefly, the need to consider such \emph{graph subgroups} $\Gamma$ comes from the study of algebras.
 Suppose $X \in \mathsf{sSet}^G$ is an algebra over $\O$, so that one has algebra multiplication maps as on the left below

-which need to be $G \times \Sigma_n$-equivariant (the target $X$ is given the trivial $\Sigma_n$-action).
+that need to be $G \times \Sigma_n$-equivariant (the target $X$ is given the trivial $\Sigma_n$-action).
 One then has induced $H$-equivariant maps on the right in \eqref{ALGNORM EQ}, where the \emph{norm object} $N_{\Gamma} X$ denotes $X^{n}$ with the $H$-action given by $\Gamma \simeq H$.
 In particular, each point $\rho \in \O(n)^{\Gamma}$ encodes a $H$-equivariant \emph{norm map} $\rho \colon N_{\Gamma} X \to X$, and such maps are a key piece of data for algebras.
 Thus, the advantage of the graph equivalences \eqref{GRAPHEQ EQ} is that equivalent operads have equivalent ``spaces of norm maps''.

 In the single colored case, the existence of a model structure on $\mathsf{sOp}^G_{\**}$ with weak equivalences the graph equivalences in \eqref{GRAPHEQ EQ} was established in both \cite[Thm.
-I]{BP_geo} and \cite[Thm.
+I]{BP21} and \cite[Thm.
 3.1]{GW18}.

 Our main result, Theorem \ref{THMA}, then extends the graph equivalence model structures of \cite[Thm.
-I]{BP_geo}, \cite[Thm.
+I]{BP21}, \cite[Thm.
 3.1]{GW18} from the context of single colored operads to the context of operads with a varying set of colors (also known as multicategories).
-Alternatively, one may view Theorem \ref{THMA} as extending the well known Dwyer-Kan model structures on all colored operads in \cite[Thm 1.14]{CM13b}, \cite[Thm.
-2]{Rob11} from the non-equivariant context to the equivariant context.
+Alternatively, one may view Theorem \ref{THMA} as extending the well-known Dwyer-Kan model structures on all colored operads in \cite[Thm 1.14]{CM13b}, \cite[Thm.
+2]{Rob} (or more generally \cite{Cav}, \cite{Yau}) from the non-equivariant context to the equivariant context.

-It is worth noting that Theorem \ref{THMA} is non formal, as discussed in below (a similar discussion for the single color and fixed color contexts can be found in the introduction to \cite{BP_FCOP}).
+It is worth noting that Theorem \ref{THMA} is non-formal, as discussed below (a similar discussion for the single color and fixed color contexts can be found in the introduction to \cite{BP_FCOP}).